l-shih/TourneyWatch/README.md

 npm run knex seed:run
 ```

 Please note that the first user you register, after seeding the database, will own the first tournament.
+This user must have a valid PC gamer tag (ex. aaaa#3303)

 The first tournament can be started by navigating to your profile (under the navbar's User Options) and clicking the "as Manager" tab, or you can enter http://localhost:8080/t/1 in to your adress bar.

 <p align="center">
 <img src="https://media.giphy.com/media/l0HUf8kHuq39iBbSE/giphy.gif" width="75%" height="75%" align="middle" />